 According to her complaint, the plaintiff worked as a “Public Content Contractor” at Facebook’s Menlo Park headquarters from June 2017 until March 2018.
 Scola, complaint at 3-4.
 Her job involved reviewing content posted by users, which other users had flagged as inappropriate.
 She states in her complaint that the company receives more than one million such reports every day.
 She alleges that her daily routine involved viewing videos, photographs, and live streams of “extreme and graphic violence,” including “beheadings, suicide, and murder.”
 Id. at 2.
 This took a profound psychological toll, the plaintiff claims.

 While the company “helped craft industry standards for minimizing harm to content moderators,” the plaintiff alleges that it “failed to implement those standards” for its own content moderators.
 Id. at 6.
 The company hired her as an independent contractor through a staffing service.
 In support of her negligence claim, she alleges that it “retain[ed] control over safety conditions…and then negligently exercise[d] that control in a manner that affirmatively contribute[d] to [her] injuries.”
 Id. at 11-12.
 She also alleges CUCL violations by both Facebook and the staffing company.

-Business and employment lawyer James G. Schwartz has represented Bay Area businesses and business owners for over forty years, advocating for their rights and interests in transactional and litigation matters.
-To schedule a free and confidential consultation to see how we can help you, please contact us today online or at (925) 463-1073.
+Cirrus Law PC has represented Bay Area businesses and business owners for over forty years, advocating for their rights and interests in transactional and litigation matters.
+To schedule an initial confidential consultation to see how we can help you, please contact us today online or at (925) 463-1073.

 More Blog Posts: